tragle/ragle.io/articles/1-my-first-computer.md

 My mom married him, they moved into an A-frame house on the foothills of Pikes Peak, and at age 12 I moved in, too.
 In my room I had the Atari 2600, the TI-99/4A, the TV, a stereo receiver, turntable, sturdy loft bed, and a bean bag chair.
 I felt happy, comfortable, and secure, but I hadn’t made many friends yet, so I started to experiment with programming the TI-99/4A.

-To use the TI-99/4A, you have to type commands in a language called BASIC.
-A line number prefixes each command in a BASIC program, and by using the special `GOTO` command, you can tell the computer to jump to the command on that line.
-My first BASIC program looked something like this:
+To use the TI-99/4A, you have to type commands in a language called <nobr>BASIC</nobr>.
+A line number prefixes each command in a <nobr>BASIC</nobr> program, and by using the special `GOTO` command, you can tell the computer to jump to the command on that line.
+My first <nobr>BASIC</nobr> program looked something like this:

 ```
 10 PRINT "TOM IS AWESOME"